dekum/JPProject/README.md

  <hr>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/HomeScreen.png)<br>
-<p>The HomeScreen is the screen the user sees when they open the GUI. <br>On the left is a Table with the list of products.
-The program starts with its own default example list. <br>The table displays the name of the product and whether it is a Movie player or Audio Player. <br>The table updates as the user adds more products. <br> On the right the user can click 3 buttons to open the other 3 windows listed
+* The HomeScreen is the screen the user sees when they open the GUI.
+* On the left is a Table with the list of products.
+The program starts with its own default example list.
+* The table displays the name of the product and whether it is a Movie player or Audio Player. <br>The table updates as the user adds more products.
+* On the right the user can click 3 buttons to open the other 3 windows listed
-<br>If the User wished to know more information about a certain product they can click the product and press the "More Info" button.</p><br>
+* If the User wished to know more information about a certain product they can click the product and press the "More Info" button.

 <h4>Home Window - Information Alert</h4>
 <hr>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/HomeScreenMoreInfo.png)<br>
- <p> This alert box popups, when a product is clicked on and the "More Info" button is pressed. <br>The alert displays the product's toString method which contains its name, type, manufactured date,  serial number, amongst other details.
+ * This alert box popups, when a product is clicked on and the "More Info" button is pressed. *
+ * The alert displays the product's toString method which contains its name, type, manufactured date,  serial number, amongst other details.

   <h4>Add AudioPlayer Window</h4>
  <hr>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/AddAudioPlayerWindow.png)<br>
-<p> This window is displayed when User wants to add an Audio Player.
-The textfields have default inputs for user-easiness. <br>The user enters the name, audio Specification, and how many copies of this product they want.
-If successfully an alert will signal success. <br>However if there are bad inputs, an error alert will tell the user what's wrong.<br>
+* This window is displayed when User wants to add an Audio Player.
+The textfields have default inputs for user-easiness.
+* The user enters the name, audio Specification, and how many copies of this product they want.
+If successfully an alert will signal success.
+* However if there are bad inputs, an error alert will tell the user what's wrong.<br>
   <hr>
   <h4>Add AudioPlayer Window- Success</h4>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/AddAudioPlayerSuccess.png)<br>
-<p> This is the alert that will pop up if the User successfully creates an Audio Player. <br>The number of copies and product name is shown.
-The Movie Player window has a similar pop-up. </p><br>
+* This is the alert that will pop up if the User successfully creates an Audio Player.
+* The number of copies and product name is shown.
+The Movie Player window has a similar pop-up. <br>

 <h4>Add Movie Player Window</h4>
 <hr>